-The Sustainable Procurement Program focuses on improving the environmental, social, and economic impacts of government purchasing by establishing sustainable state contracts, sharing best practices for sustainable purchasing, fostering a community of government purchasers who prioritize sustainability, and facilitating equal opportunity for targeted group (TG), economically disadvantaged (ED), and veteran-owned (VO) vendors and small businesses to meet sustainability requirements to do business with the state of Minnesota.
+The sustainable procurement program focuses on improving the environmental, social, and economic impacts of government procurement by establishing sustainable state contracts, sharing best practices for sustainable procurement, fostering a community of government purchasers who prioritize sustainability, and facilitating equal opportunity for TG/ED/VO and small businesses to meet sustainability requirements to do business with the state of MN.

 The State of Minnesota will use our purchasing power to drive the market for sustainable goods and services by making purchases that demonstrate the highest level of environmental, social, and economic responsibility.

 Through collaboration, Minnesota sets the standard as an industry leader in sustainable purchasing that will transform the way the State of Minnesota confronts its most difficult sustainability challenges.

 - A transparent, inclusive, and data driven process

 - A balance of environmental, social, and economic priorities